On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 \subsubsection{Domain size}

 In terms of generalization level, we notice that training on a small domain appears to be beneficial for the PINN architecture.
-Indeed, the generalization level decays when the size of the training area increases, except for the smallest domain considered.
-As previously mentioned, for such a case, the chosen area does not capture enough complexity of the underlying function and therefore does not let the algorithm learn a function that generalizes well in the proximity of the training frontier.
-The numerical value of the generalization level obtained for the best-performing domain sizes is also rather surprising.
-Indeed, the values obtained indicate that the longest segment in which all architectures generalize well is just as big as the domain used for training -- on the right side --.
-This means that, by training in the selected domain, we get the correct solution in a domain twice the size -- even larger if we consider the generalization level on the left side as well -- .
+Indeed, the generalization level decays when the size of the training area increases In particular, the numerical value of the generalization level obtained for small domain sizes is also rather surprising.
+Indeed, the values obtained indicate that the longest segment in which all architectures generalize well can be just as big as the domain used for training -- on the right side --.
+This means that, by training in the selected domain, we get the correct solution in a domain twice the size.

 In general, training a PINN architecture is slow and difficult.
 However, as for the case of a few parameters, we noticed that the PINN training is at times incredibly fast, comparable with the case of the smallest domain size considered in our analysis.
-The results obtained are coherent with the available literature: indeed, PINNs are known to struggle when learning functions defined in big domains \cite{causalityisallyouneed, wang2022and} and their training can be eased by learning on collocation points which are given sequentially to the algorithm \cite{mishra2021enhancing, krishnapriyan2021characterizing}.
+The results obtained are coherent with the available literature: indeed, PINNs are known to struggle when learning functions defined in big domains \cite{causalityisallyouneed, wang2022and} and their training can be eased by learning on collocation points which are given sequentially to the algorithm \cite{mishra2021enhancing, krishnapriyan2021characterizing} or selected during training through ensemble agreement \cite{haitsiukevich2023improvedensemble}.
 In fact, learning on smaller domains requires a surprisingly short training time which also presents an extremely low variability.
 Since the architecture used is unchanged and the generalization metric actually improves, this could be due to the fact that a smaller domain acts as a regularization term, which skews the learning toward a specific solution in the search space of the neural network.
-However, this is not always true because the loss minimization problem of the PINN becomes harder to solve since the number of worthy local minima in the loss landscape is reduced \cite{rohrhofer2022understanding}.
-This is important to note as prediction variability largely influences the value of the generalization level.
+This can also be explained through the study proposed in \cite{rohrhofer2022understanding}, where the authors noticed that learning on small domains reduces the number of fixed points in the loss landscapes, which carries substantial benefits as better iterative training speed and precision.